GymWenFLL/styleguide/README.md

 # styleguide

-### This repository shows examples of how code has to be written!
+### This repository shows examples of how code should be written!